cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

-Justification: To win LEAK-BIND-K-CT, given knowledge of two honestly-generated UG secret keys, the adversary must construct two distinct UG ciphertexts that decapsulate to the same (non-bot) key.
+Justification: To win LEAK-BIND-K-CT, given knowledge of two honestly-generated UG secret keys, the adversary must construct two distinct UG ciphertexts that decapsulate to the same (non-`reject`) key.
 Since UG includes the ciphertexts in the key derivation, the condition that the ciphertexts are distinct directly implies that a LEAK-BIND-K-CT win gives a collision in the KDF.
+This argument also covers the case where both ciphertexts are decapsulated under a single decapsulation key: in the game of
+{{CDM23}} (Figure 5) the adversary may set the two key pairs equal, and distinct ciphertexts still produce distinct KDF inputs.

 ##### LEAK-BIND-K-PK of UG

 Claim: If KDF is collision-resistant, then UG is LEAK-BIND-K-PK.

-Justification: As described above, in the LEAK-BIND-K-PK game, to win the adversary must construct two ciphertexts that decapsulate to the same non-bot key, for distinct UG public keys.
+Justification: As described above, in the LEAK-BIND-K-PK game, to win the adversary must construct two ciphertexts that decapsulate to the same non-`reject` key, for distinct UG public keys.
 Again, since UG includes the public keys in the KDF, the distinctness condition implies a LEAK-BIND-K-PK win must collide the KDF.